jubarcelos/delivery-app/README.md

 This project is like a zé delivery.
 At Brazil, this company is a website to buy things to drink and receive in your home.

+Have three classes of users, costumers, sellers and administrator.
+We use a JWT token to validate login user and redirect to a correct page.

+To explore the page you can register yourself, or try some of them users:

+    email: "adm@deliveryapp.com"
+    password: "--adm2@21!!--",

+    email: "fulana@deliveryapp.com"
+    password: "fulana@123",

+    email: "zebirita@email.com"
+    password: "$#zebirita#$",

 ## How it looks

 ![login](readme_images/login.png)